What is the Random Walk Theory?

 - It provides a cost-effective way of investing.
 That is an investment in ETFs.

 - In many situations market has not acted as predicted, which proves that stock prices are indeed random.

 - Markets are not entirely efficient.
 Information asymmetryInformation AsymmetryAsymmetric information is the knowledge mismatch that happens when one party secures more information about a product or service than the other party to the transaction.
 The information failure is often seen when the seller is more informed about a product's condition than the buyer. is there, and many insiders react much early than other investors due to the information edge.

 - In many cases, stock prices have shown trend year on year.

-- One bad news affects a stock price for several days even months.
+- One lousy news affects a stock price for several days, even months.

-This has been a guide to what is random walk theory and its definition.
-Here we discuss how does random walk theory work along with an example and implication.
+This article has been a guide to what is random walk theory and its definition.
+Here we discuss how does random walk theory works along with an example and implication.
 We also discuss the advantages and disadvantages.
 You can learn more about Financing from the following articles –